Mimi Smith: John Lennon and music

 With help from Smith and John's headmaster, Lennon was accepted into the Liverpool College of Art because his aunt insisted that he should have some sort of academic qualifications, even though he was beginning to show an interest in music.
 She opposed the idea of John forming a band and disapproved of Paul McCartney because he was "working class", calling him "John's little friend".
-When she later met George Harrison, she "hated him" because of his thick Liverpudlian accent and Teddy Boy clothes.
+When she later met George Harrison, she "hated him" because of his thick Scouse accent and Teddy Boy clothes.
 John and Paul often met at Mendips to write songs, and rehearsed in the glass-panelled porch at the front of the house, which was the only place where they were allowed to play.
 Mimi once asked Stanley Parkes, her nephew through her sister Mater, to take her to The Cavern to see John and the Beatles play.
 However, when she descended into the cellar full of screaming teenagers, she shouted to Parkes, "Get him [Lennon] out, get him out!
 Tell him to come off the stage!
 He can't stay here....
 We'll have to stop this!"
 The band's first residency in Hamburg exasperated her because she wanted Lennon to continue his studies, but he placated her by greatly exaggerating the sum of money he would earn.

 She hoped Lennon would become bored with music; often saying, "The guitar's all right, John, but you'll never make a living out of it".
 In later years, Lennon would jokingly remind her of the comment, and later had a silver plaque made engraved with her words.
 When later asked about the plaque, she would say that Lennon had it made for her husband, and not her.